Smoothness and continuity of cost functionals for ECG mismatch computation: Results

 \section{Results}

-To give an overview of the loss landscape, we sampled the hyperplane with $50 \times 50$ samples, at 7 different resolutions for 3 different random direction pairs (hyperplanes), resulting in a total of $52.500$ computed ECGs.
+To give an overview of the loss landscape, we sampled the hyperplane with $50 \times 50$ samples, at 7 different resolutions for 5 different random direction pairs (hyperplanes), resulting in a total of $87,500$ computed ECGs.

-We based our analyze on one of the random hyperplanes, but the overall conclusion drawn from all 3 hyperplanes remains the same.
+We based our analysis on one of the random hyperplanes, but the overall conclusion drawn from all 3 hyperplanes remains the same.
 We start by showing the computed ECG of the optimal configuration in Fig.~\ref{fig:ecgs} at different resolutions.
-Note that at an resolution of $\approx 1$ mm, considered sufficient for most electrophysiological applications involving the eikonal equations~\cite{franzone_spreading_1993}, we still have some numerical errors on the signal.
+Note that a spatial resolution of $\approx 1$ mm is considered sufficient for most electrophysiological applications with the eikonal model, see~\cite{franzone_spreading_1993}.
+However, we still have some numerical errors on the signal.
 This is most likely associated to the inaccuracy of capturing the very narrow wavefront of the integral~\eqref{eq:ecg}.
 Such noise may be considered minor from a visual perspective, but is very likely responsible for the discontinuous loss landscapes as seen in Fig.~\ref{fig:loss_landscapes}.

-The loss landscapes themselves also exhibit discretization artefacts especially on lower resolutions, most likely associated with the discretization of the variable initiation site $\mathbf{x}_0$ which is required to coincide with a vertex in our setup.
-Surprisingly, nearly all loss functions perform similarly in terms of smoothness for the tested parameter ranges and no significant advantage can be seen by applying the more sophisticated DTW instead of the straight-forward $l_2$ error.
+The loss landscapes themselves also exhibit discretization artefacts especially on lower resolutions, most likely associated with the discretization of the variable initiation site, which is required to coincide with a vertex in our setup.
+Perhaps surprisingly, nearly all loss functions perform similarly in terms of smoothness for the tested parameter ranges and no significant advantage can be seen by applying the more sophisticated DTW instead of the straight-forward $l_2$ error.
 However, we note that in all parameter scenarios, the main peaks of the signals at least partially overlap.
 When trying to match non-overlapping or only slightly overlapping signals, the advantage of DTW may be more pronounced.

 It is noteworthy that we also calculated the loss after applying mean filters to the ECG that visually removed most of the noise, but did only change the smoothness of the loss landscape by an insignificant amount.